iivanoo/covid-apps-observer/data/data_us/reports/resources/com.onemedical.android___3.16.16/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.onemedical.android 2 reviews"/>
 </p>

+> Latest update made it so I can't select the PDF message from my covid survey to send to work<br> :date: __2021-02-23 15:59:26__

+> The only way to update your insurance info is with the camera.
+However it doesn't let you focus so that you can read the insurance card text.<br> :date: __2021-02-21 19:49:08__

 > I had a covid test a week ago and still no results.
 And I can't get anyone to answer what is going on.
 The lack of information is frustrating and makes me question my membership.<br> :date: __2020-12-28 21:54:01__

 > A ton of things fall through the cracks causing an immense amount of confusion with your healthcare that's the last thing you want to not have a quality application especially since this company leans heavily on the application alone outside of in person or Zoom meetings<br> :date: __2020-12-24 21:08:33__